rossme/formless/README.md

+Proof of concept.
 An app for onboarding new clients with minimal effort.
 Using a combination of AI, a fine-tuned model and Ruby on Rails, the generated responses are used to create actions within the application.

+See release notes for further information.

 <!-- MARKDOWN LINKS & IMAGES -->